 - The student has successfully completed the 10th grade or have an exception granted by the participating postsecondary institution upon the recommendation of the student’s principal and superintendent and in accordance with Alabama Administrative Code 290-8-9.17 regarding gifted and talented students;

 - The student provides certification from the local principal and/or designee certifying that the student has a minimum cumulative 3.0 GPA average and recommending the student be admitted under this policy;

 - The student may enroll only in postsecondary courses for which high school prerequisites have been completed (e.g., a student may not take English Composition until all required high school English courses have been completed).

-Dual Credit High School Students may enroll in college classes concurrently with high school classes, either on the College campus or at the high school and receive both high school and college credit.
-There must be on file at Bevill State Community College a formal written agreement between the student’s local school board and Bevill State Community College before approval for Dual Credit/Dual Enrollment admission is granted.
+Dual Credit High School Students may enroll in college classes concurrently with high school classes, either on the College campus, online or at the high school and receive both high school and college credit.
+There must be on file at Bevill State Community College a formal written agreement between the student’s local school board, homeschool, or private school, and Bevill State Community College before approval for Dual Credit/Dual Enrollment admission is granted.
 To be eligible the student must meet the following requirements:

-- The student must have a 2.5 GPA average for Academic coursework or a 2.0 GPA for Career Technical coursework, as defined by local board of education policy, in completed high school courses.
+- The student must have a 2.5 GPA average for Academic coursework or the program specific GPA requirement for Career Technical coursework, as defined by board policy, in completed high school courses.

 - The student must have written approval of the appropriate principal, counselor, or career and technical education program representative (if applicable).
 Student access to Dual Credit/Dual Enrollment is dependent upon both academic readiness and social maturity.
 Approval from the appropriate counselor, principal and superintendent indicates that the student has demonstrated both.